GFERC/Bookmarks/betterCode/a_philosophy_of_software_design.md

 If you have to write a lot of additional code to use a class for your current purpose, that’s a red flag that the interface doesn’t provide the right functionality.

+## Chapter 7 Different Layer, Different Abstraction
+Pass-through methods indicate that there is confusion over the division of responsibility between classes.
+The solution is to refactor the classes so that each class has a distinct and coherent set of responsibilities:
+1. expose the lower level class directly to the callers of the higher level class, removing all responsibility for the feature from the higher level class.
+2. redistribute the functionality between the classes,
+3. if the classes can’t be disentangled, the best solution may be to merge them

+Having methods with the same signature is not always bad.
+The important thing is that each new method should contribute significant functionality.
+One example where it’s useful for a method to call another method with the same signature is a dispatcher.
+A dispatcher is a method that uses its arguments to select one of several other methods to invoke; then it passes most or all of its arguments to the chosen method.
+The signature for the dispatcher is often the same as the signature for the methods that it calls.
+Even so, the dispatcher provides useful functionality: it chooses which of several other methods should carry out each task.